 How often do you consider the health of your kidneys?
-It has been reported that around one million people in the UK are not aware that they have chronic kidney disease and given some of the main causes of this condition are linked to lifestyle and longevity, perhaps you should.
+It’s been reported that around one million people in the UK are not aware that they have chronic kidney disease.

-This Thursday (11 March) is World Kidney Day and it’s a good time to consider what your kidneys do for you and how you can keep them healthy.
+This Thursday (10 March) is World Kidney Day, so it’s a good time to consider what your kidneys do for you and how you can keep them healthy.

-Most people have two kidneys but it is possible to lead a healthy life with only one.
-As well as filtering and maintaining the correct levels of fluids, electrolytes and acidity, the kidneys are responsible for removing toxins from the body through urine.
-They also release a hormone which helps control your blood pressure, produce vitamin D to maintain strong bones and produce a hormone, erythropoietin, which helps with the production of red blood cells.
+Most people have two kidneys, but it’s possible to lead a healthy life with only one.
+The main job of your kidneys is to cleanse the blood of toxins and turn the waste into urine.
+They also produce some essential hormones and keep electrolytes and water content of the body at the right level.
+The hormones produced include renin which helps control your blood pressure, vitamin D to maintain strong bones and erythropoietin which helps with the production of red blood cells.
 There are around one million nephrons in each kidney which enables all these functions to happen.

 Another way to keep your kidneys healthy is to stay well hydrated.
 Water is best, about

 four pints for women and five for men daily, which you need to increase if unwell or in